 - Alternatively, take the Hop On Hop Off bus that stops in front of the cableway station or take an Uber/taxi to drop and fetch you after.

-- If hiking Table Mountain without a guide, Platteklip Gorge is the ideal route because you cannot get lost.
+- Can you hike Table Mountain without a guide?
+Absolutely and Platteklip Gorge is the ideal route because you cannot get lost.
 There is only one point when you can go left or right, and there are clear signs which way will lead you to where.
 Other than that – the only way is up.

 - There have been reported muggings on Table Mountain but when we came it was positively crowded, so I wouldn’t be scared of going solo.
 That is if the weather is nice and there are other people around.
 In general, it is, of course, more fun to go in a little group.
 Make sure the slowest person sets the pace!